 - How does a pentest work?

 - What is tested at all in an Application Pentest?

 - What is the CVSS score and why should I deal with it?

 - How reliable is the rating and how do I deal with it?

 - Should the pentest take place on the test system or on the production system?

 - Do you want to test with or without Web Application Firewall (WAF) and Intrusion Detection System (IDS/IPS)?

-- Should the host also be tested?
+- Should the underlying infrastructure be tested, too?